 A dislodged blood clot is in some cases the result of trauma or force to the empty socket.
 Regrettably, it’s not as easy to identify what causes a dislodged embolism or one that failed to form in the first location.
 Nevertheless, there are some risk factors that increase the opportunities of developing a dry socket.
 These include:

 - Failure to properly look after the injury

 - Cigarette smoking and use of tobacco

 Preventing Dry Sockets After Tooth Extraction

-Dry sockets usually occur in the first five days after an extraction, so the primary step in preventing this condition is to avoid any rigorous activity that could cause wound trauma.
+Its usually occur in the first five days after an extraction, so the primary step in preventing dry socket this condition is to avoid any rigorous activity that could cause wound trauma.
 This extensive activity could even consist of simple activities like drinking through a straw or forceful spitting, both which have the prospective to remove a blood clot.

 Because smoking and tobacco use increase the possibilities of establishing a dry socket after tooth extraction, prevent use these compounds (and quit it at all).
 Talk with your dental professional to determine whether any of your regular medications might prevent blood clot and discuss what you can do to decrease or remove this risk.

 Your dentist or oral surgeon will likely recommend a course of at home care and ideas to follow after your extraction.
 The suggestions might consist of drinking plenty of water, not brushing within the first 24 hours after surgery, avoiding particular foods and utilizing antibacterial mouthwashes.
 Your dental professional may also use particular advice depending on your oral health history, your immune health and the medications you take.